 PEER MENTORING PROGRAM

-Elizabeth Barney, the Student Director of the Peer Mentoring Program for full-time students, and Alexa Callaway, the Student Director of the Peer Mentoring Program for part-time students, will send more information about the Peer Mentoring Program in the near future.
+The Student Directors of the Peer Mentoring Program will send more information about the Peer Mentoring Program in the near future.
 Please respond to all of their requests for information, so you will not miss the opportunity to be matched with a mentor.
 You will hear from your mentor the week of Orientation.

-A: Tuition is due by the first day of class and no later than the last day of drop/add.
-Any student who has an outstanding balance owing from a previous semester will not be permitted to register for the current semester.
-Exceptions to this payment policy are made for students who have been approved for:
+Tuition is due on the first day of class each semester.
+Any student who has an outstanding balance owing from previous semesters will not be permitted to register for the current semester.
+Exceptions to this payment policy are made for the following students:

-- Participation in the Tuition Installment Payment Program (TIPP) and;
+- Students who participate in the Tuition Installment Payment Program (TIPP)

-- Students who have been approved for a federal student loan and are awaiting its receipt; and
+- Students who have been approved for a federal student loan and are awaiting receipt of the loan.